noam3010/ML1_small_project/README.md

 *Machine Learning 1 - Small Dataset - ZIP file contains:*

-AE_project.HTML file - HTML with the project
+AE_project.HTML file - HTML with the project which can be run independently

 ML_project_rm.RMD - R markdown file with all the codes, models and analysis